Kaungwintshein/todo-app/README.md

-# Todo-App using hooks(useSatte, useEffect, useRef)\
+# Todo-App using hooks(useState, useEffect, useRef)

-you can create, edit, update, delete in this app.After done your task you can mark the complete tasks.
+## you can create, edit, update, delete in this app.After done your task you can mark the complete tasks.

 # Getting Started with Create React App